-During time slot 89, the second word of the channel memory CH is read and is stored in the channel identity latch 1102, until time slot 93.
+During time slot 89, the second work of the channel memory CH is read and is stored in the channel identity latch 1102, until time slot 93.
 The address of the second line, upon being decoded, enables the second line's transmit gate 1404.
 The PAM sample from the second line is sent out on the PAM bus 1.
 The A/D converter of bus 1 stores this PAM sample.

-The first line's PAM sample is coded to PCM by the A/D converter 0 during time slots 92-95, and the second line's PAM sample is coded to PCM by the A/D converter 1 during time slots 93, 94, 95, 96 and 0.
-The inherent delay of the A/D converters in converting the PAM samples to PCM is two channels of which one is used to store the sample, and the second is used to code the stored sample.
-It is also noted that the operation of the A/D converter of bus 0 and 1 occur concurrently, except for an offset of one time slot or one quarter of a channel.
+The first line's PAM sample is coded to PCM by the A/D converter $\phi$ during time slots 92-95, and the second line's PAM sample is coded to PCM by the A/D converter 1 during time slots 93, 94, 95, 96 and 0.
+The 15 inherent delay of the A/D converters in converting the PAM samples to PCM is two channels of which one is used to store the sample, and the second is used to code the stored sample.
+It is also noted that the operation of the A/D converter of bus $\phi$ and 1 occur concurrently, channel.
 This offset is controlled by the control logic 550, as described previously, and in particular, channel shift register 555.

-During time slot 0, the first line's PCM sample is stored in the information memory IM and is the result of A/D converter O's coding process.
-The second line's sample, which was stored during the last frame (125 msec. before, during time slot 1) is time switched by the previously described operation which occurs every time slot.
+During time slot 0, the first line's PCM sample is of A/D converter O's coding process.
+The second line's sample, which was stored during the last frame (125 msec. before, during time slot 1) is "time switched" by the previously described operation which occurs every 30 time slot.
 In this case, the control memory CA will be read to gate time slot 1, which resides in the first word of the control memory CA from the previous mentioned CPU write operation, to address the information memory IM.
 This results in that PCM code being sent to the D/A converter PCM RCV bus shown in FIG. 2.
 The control memory CB has the hold bit on and forces the gating of that PCM code since gate 807 will set from CBH-1 forcing gate 803 to set.
 Also note that the identity needed for time slot 8's PCM to be written into the information memory IM is outputed during time slot 0 as was line 1's identity during time slot 88.

 During time slot 1, the second line's PCM sample is stored in the information memory IM, and is the result of the A/D converter 1's coding process.
-The first line's PCM sample which was just stored during time slot 0 is now time switched since the second word of the control memory CA contains time slot 0.
-This PCM code is sent out on the D/A converter PCM RCV bus shown in
+The first line's now "time switched" since the second word of the control memory CA contains time slot $\phi$ .
+This PCM code is sent out on the D/A converter PCM RCV bus shown in FIG. 2.

-The D/A converter of bus 0 stores the first PCM code by way of the control logic 550 in a typical demultiplexing fashion and converts it to PAM to be outputed on PAM bus 0 (time slot 2 and 3).
+The D/A converter of bus $\phi$ stores the first PCM code by way of the control logic 550 in a typical demultiplexing fashion and converts it to PAM to be outputed on PAM bus $\phi$ (time slot 2 and 3).

-The D/A converter of bus 1 stores the next PCM written all other memory locations of the CA, CB and 60 code which occurs on the PCM RCV bus by way of the control logic 550 again to demultiplex this bus data and converts it to PAM to be outputed on PAM bus 1 (time slots 3 and 4).
+The D/A converter of bus 1 stores the next PCM control logic 550 again to demultiplex this bus data and converts it to PAM to be outputed on PAM bus 1 (time slots 3 and 4).

-The PAM sample of BUS 0 is received by the first ory CH is read, since the read out of the channel mem- 65 line circuit during time slot 2 and 3.
-It's identity has been shifted twice (time slot 92 and 0) to result in a receive enable pulse from gate 1506 decoding the C output of the shift register 1505 associated with bus 0.
-27 - - - - 28
+The PAM sample of BUS $\phi$ is received by the first been shifted twice (time slot 92 and $\phi$ ) to result in a receive enable pulse from gate 1506 decoding the C output of the shift register 1505 associated with bus $\phi$ .

-Likewise, the PAM sample of bus 1 is received by the second line circuit during time slot 3 and 4 which has resulted from its identity being shifted twice (time slots 93 and 1) in gate 1505 and decoded by gate 1506 associated with bus 1.
+Likewise, the PAM sample of bus 1 is received by the resulted from its identity being shifted twice (time slots 93 and 1) in gate 1505 and decoded by gate 1506 associated with bus 1.